craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/b_ Chapter Three - Level Two; Line.md

 The Balconies are an identical pair of simple viewing areas that overlook the *Grand Chamber* below.
 They are lined in ornate stone railings, and play host to a pair of stone benches.
 Of the two single-wide doors in the walls of the balconies, one goes to a descending staircase, while the other goes to an ascending staircase.

 #### Guest Noble Chambers
+An ornate bedroom, fit for a few well-fed nobles - a fine set of beds, a couch, a table, and a wide wardrobe hug the edges of the room, letting the woven rug breathe on the floor.

 #### Speaking Throne
 #### Temple to Terra